mattiapettene/Optimization-based-robot-control/Assignment_01/README.md

 All the files have the following tuned weights: w_com = 40, w_foot = 50, w_posture = 4 <br>

 ### Final report:
-This pdf [file](https://github.com/mattiapettene/orc-project/blob/main/Report_assignment_01.pdf) contains the entire project procedure and all the considerations related to it
+This pdf [file](https://github.com/mattiapettene/orc-project/blob/main/Report_assignment_01.pdf) contains the entire project procedure and all the considerations related to it.